 The second largest category are the cases of abusive behaviour by natural monopolies on adjacent markets, such as tying, refusal to deal or creation of other barriers hindering their counterparties' access to adjacent markets.

 Most notable recent abuse cases are as follows:

-Historically, charging excessive prices to customers is among the most frequent cases penalized by the AMC.
-Apart from that the AMC is paying more attention to such forms of abusive unilateral conduct as creation of barriers to entry.
-For the last couple of years the AMC showed particular interest to cases where customers receive high remuneration for providing marketing services to their dominant suppliers.
-In particular, the AMC seeks to verify whether the remuneration mechanism may be interpreted as hidden reward for loyalty and an instrument to hinder the competitors' access to the market.
+Historically, charging excessive prices to customers is among the most frequent cases penalised by the AMC.
+Apart from that, the AMC is paying more attention to such forms of abusive unilateral conduct as creation of barriers to entry and application of dissimilar prices or other conditions to equivalent transactions.

-For many years the AMC has traditionally paid particular attention to areas of public interest, energy supply and telecommunications markets, as well as to natural monopolies and markets that may be regarded as adjacent to natural monopolies.
-Energy/oil, retail and pharmaceuticals remain among the areas of the authority's interest.
+For many years, the AMC has traditionally paid particular attention to areas of public interest, energy supply and telecommunications markets, as well as to natural monopolies and markets that may be regarded as adjacent to natural monopolies.
+Energy or oil, retail and pharmaceuticals remain among the areas of the authority’s interest.